ceramicskate0/Remote_Run_RedLine/README.md

 # Remote_RedLine
-Batch Script to drop and Run RedLine remote.
+Modified Batch Script to drop and Run RedLine remote.

 Scipt requires you to have Admin level access and WMI open on source and destination machines